Services during COVID-19

 - Free urine pregnancy testing and counselling.

-- Free Emergency contraceptive pill, also known as ECP, the Morning After Pill and Plan B. You can take ECP up to five days after unprotected sex.
+- Free Emergency contraceptive pill, also known as ECP or the Morning After Pill.
+You can take ECP up to five days after unprotected sex.

 - Free condoms.

-- Addictions Counselling on Tuesday 5 to 8 pm at Hamilton Urban Core Community Health Centre and Thursday 9 am to 12 pm at Wesley Street Health Clinic.
+- Addictions Counselling on Tuesday 5 to 8 pm at Hamilton Urban Core Community Health Centre 181 Main Street W

-Other services at the Wesley Street Health Clinic include drop-in doctor, nurse practitioner and foot doctor clinics.
+Other services at the Street Health Clinic include drop-in doctor and nurse practitioner services.
 You may require an Ontario Health Card to access these services.

 - Date modified: